rumblefishdev/restrict-ips-lambda/README.md

 # Custom geo restriction of AWS Cloud Front Distribution using Lambda@Edge

-A while ago one of our clients came to us with question if it’ s possible to block access to their web application for users from a certain US state.
-A typical infrastructure of the application we create at Rumble Fish involves Cloud Front distribution, which serves compiled frontend files, usually built in React.
+A while ago one of our clients inquired whether it was possible to block access to their web application for users from a certain US state.
+A typical infrastructure of the application we create at Rumble Fish involves CloudFront distribution, which serves compiled frontend files, usually built in React.

-Cloud Front offers geo restriction out of box, however, for some reason it only allows to filter traffic based on country, which was way too broad in the case at hand.
-In this article I would like to present our tiny solution for that request.
+CloudFront offers geo restriction out of the box, however, for some reason it only allows to filter traffic based on country, which was way too broad in the case at hand.
+In this article, I would like to present our tiny solution for that request.
 Our approach leverages Lambda@Edge to facilitate traffic filtering.
-To determine if the user connects from the US state that we want to filter out we used publicly available list of IP ranges used by ISPs from that state.
+To determine if the user connects from the US state that we want to filter out, we used publicly available list of IP ranges used by ISPs from that state.
 We’ve stored these ranges in DynamoDB and check upon request if client’s IP matches the filter.
-If it does the users gets redirected to a page explaining the geo restriction policies of our site.
+If it does, the users gets redirected to a page explaining the geo restriction policies of our site.
 But first let’s start with the basics.